leo-cb/retouch-image/README.md

 ## Usage

-1. Run main.py for the program to execute the GUI:
+1. Run main.py with Python 3.12 for the program to execute the GUI:
 ```shell
 python main.py
 ```